manifoldfinance/rulebook/rulebook/src/network-clearing-participants.md

 the Customer Account of another FCM Clearing Participant, all or a portion of such Customer’s Contracts, in accordance with Rule 408(a)(i).

 # 310\.
-General Record-keeping and Reporting Requirements for Clearing Participants.
+General Record-keeping and Reporting Requirements for Clearing Participants

 (A).
 Each Clearing Participant shall prepare, maintain and keep current those books and records required by these Rules, the CEA and the CFTC